From The History of Philosophy: A Short Survey

 Remember that you are an actor in a drama which depends upon the judgment of the author.
 If he wants it short, then it is short; if long, then it is long.
 If it is his pleasure that you should act a poor man, a cripple, a governor, or a private person, see that you act it naturally.
 For it is your job to act well the role that is assigned you; it is another’s job to choose your role.
 [Ibid, 17]

 This analogy encapsulates the overarching message of Stoic ethics: as a mere actor in a play, you are at the mercy of the author who directs you as he sees fit, so get used to it.
+To the extent that we are unavoidably governed by the laws of the cosmos, we should see ourselves as "citizens of the world", and not simply citizens of the country in which we live.
+Epictetus writes,

 A fourth major philosophical school of the Hellenistic period was skepticism, which, as its name implies, emphasized doubting everything, specifically as a means of becoming tranquil and happy.
 At the time there were two distinct schools of Greek skepticism.
 One, called Academic skepticism, originated within the philosophical school of the Academy, founded by Plato.
 While Plato himself was as anti-skeptical as any philosopher could be, within a few generations after his death his followers transformed the Academy into a stronghold of skepticism.

 The second school, and the one that we will focus on here, was called Pyrrhonism after its founder Pyrrho (c.365-c.275 BCE).
 Pyrrho was not connected with the Academy.
 He was a painter from the Greek coastal city of Elis and is reported to have traveled with Alexander the Great to India, where he studied with scholars and mystics.
 The core of his philosophical views was that we should suspend judgment on every matter, and Pyrrho tried to practice what he preached.
 Even distrusting his senses, people would have to steer him clear of wagons, ledges, dogs.
 He was once traveling in a ship during a tumultuous storm, and passengers were gripped with terror.
 Pyrrho, though, remained calm and, pointing to a pig on board who was oblivious to the dangers, he said that this was the undisturbed state that we should all hope to achieve.
 If someone left Pyrrho in the middle of a conversation, he would continue speaking even when no one was there to hear him.
 A student of his once fell into a pond, and Pyrrho just walked by without helping him.
-The student later praised Pyrrho for this since it showed an indifference and absence of all emotion.
+The student later praised Pyrrho for this, since it showed an indifference and absence of all emotion.
 Once when undergoing surgery, he didn’t flinch when the physician cut into him.
 However, on one occasion a dog attacked him by surprised, and he quickly climbed up a tree to escape.
 Someone then criticized him for losing his composure, and Pyrrho replied “It is difficult to entirely suppress human nature, but we should nonetheless strive hard to neutralize situations with our actions if possible, and certainly with one’s reason.”
-He lived with his sister and did the housecleaning without complaining—a remarkable thing for a man to do at that time—and once patiently washed a pig.
+He lived with his sister and did the housecleaning without complaining, a remarkable thing for a man to do at that time, and once patiently washed a pig.
 In spite of his odd and distant behavior, people thought fondly of him.

 Though we have some reports of the contents of Pyrrho’s teaching, he authored nothing and the writings of his early students no longer exist.
 However, the Pyrrhonian school thrived for many centuries and we fortunately have works by a later Pyrrhonian philosopher and medical doctor named Sextus Empiricus (fl.
 200 CE).
 His main book, a lengthy treatise titled Outlines of Pyrrhonism, gives a detailed description and defense of Pyrrhonian skepticism.